Ball Aerospace "Firsts"

 First instrument to return high-resolution images of the Martian surface from an orbiting platform

-Ball Aerospace’s High Resolution Imaging Science Instrument (HiRISE) was launched aboard the Mars Reconnaissance Orbiter (MRO) to provide color stereo images of the Martian surface at six times higher resolution than any existing images.
+Ball Aerospace’s High Resolution Imaging Science Instrument (HiRISE) was launched aboard the Mars Reconnaissance Orbiter (MRO) to provide color stereo images of the Martian surface at six times higher resolution than any other images.

 First spacecraft to intercept a comet